Rider's Guide Text Page - Access Services : ASI

 TDD 1.800.827.1359

 Origin-to-Destination/Beyond the Curb Service: Access is primarily a curb-to-curb service.
-Access also provides Beyond the Curb service for those customers who need additional assistance.
+Access also provides Beyond the Curb service for those riders who need additional assistance.
 A driver will accompany a rider to and from the Access vehicle up to 60 feet from the vehicle, as long as the driver can stay in visual contact with the vehicle.

 During your eligibility evaluation, Access evaluates whether you need assistance beyond the curb on a regular or occasional basis.
-For current customers seeking assistance beyond the curb on a regular basis, we request that you fill out a Reasonable Modification Form.
+For current riders seeking assistance beyond the curb on a regular basis, we request that you fill out

 Understanding Wait Times

 The driver will wait only five minutes for you to arrive at the curb.
 If the driver is early, the five-minute wait begins at your scheduled pick-up time.
 After five minutes, the driver will request approval from their Dispatcher to depart the location and no show the rider.
+Once approved, the driver will depart and you will be assessed a no show.

-Understanding Call Outs or Text Notifications
+Understanding Call Outs or

 A Call Out is an automated phone call.
 Such a notification can also be sent via text message to a cell phone.
-The call or text lets you know when the vehicle will arrive or that it has already arrived.
-If the automated Call Out does not work, a Dispatcher will attempt to contact you before the vehicle leaves.
+The call or text lets you know when the vehicle

 Access cannot guarantee that you will receive your Call Out.
 A reason you may not get a Call Out would be if the phone number that Access has on file is not correct.
 Additionally, Call Outs do not work with voicemail, relay devices or phone systems that require the caller to press an extra number to reach you.